alxbl/segfault-2012/public/articles/en/hipster-in-japan-new-beginnings.md

 stands for "greenery store", and accordingly so, they serve mostly vegetarian friendly dishes, and dishes where the focus is on vegetables.
-After much debating, we settle for a potato (and avocado) salad, a plate of hakusai and beef, a small fish-egg omelette and a cheese fondue.
+After much debating, we settle for a potato (and avocado) salad, a plate of hakusai and pork, a small fish-egg omelette and a cheese fondue.

 The fondue is definitely the central piece of this meal, with the melted cheese being served in a halved, hollow pumpkin and a steamer filled with assorted